Mobile operators unconvinced by Nokia's revival bid

 “It’s good for operators if we can reduce the dominance of Apple,” said a spokesman for a second telecoms carrier, who asked not to be named because of the sensitivity of relations with mobile phone makers.

-Nokia is trying to capitalize on its closer ties with the operators and to exploit their irritation with Apple’s dominance and Google’s bandwidth-hungry services like YouTube in the hope they will push their phones on the market.
+Nokia is trying to capitalise on its closer ties with the operators and to exploit their irritation with Apple’s dominance and Google’s bandwidth-hungry services like YouTube i n the hope they will push their phones on the market.

 However, at a France Telecom store in Paris, Lumia models were not prominently displayed and a sales clerk was quick to offer one shopper an iPhone first.
 She then presented a range of Android smartphones made by Samsung and HTC.